 The TOK course is composed almost entirely of questions with "How do we know?" being the most central of these.
 To structure the exploration of this question, the course has three distinct yet interconnected elements.
 First, the 'Core Theme' which is 'knowledge and the knower'.
 Throughout this study, students reflect on themselves as knowers and thinkers, and they consider the different communities of knowers to which they belong.
 The second element is 'Areas of Knowledge'.
 These are specific branches of knowledge, each of which can be seen to have a distinct nature and different methods for establishing knowledge.
 The course sets out five areas of knowledge compulsory for study: history; the human sciences; the natural sciences; mathematics; and the arts.
 Finally, students study two 'Optional Themes'.
-These are diverse in their range and include topics like knowledge and language, knowledge over the two years of the course.
+These are diverse in their range and include topics like knowledge and language, knowledge and technology, and knowledge and indigenous societies.
+Students must therefore explore a range of areas of knowledge over the two years of the course.